 We'll ask him.

-Uh I don't think he could tell us anyway.
+I don't think he could tell us anyway.

-All right, as we continue, we're in Cleveland today at the Republican National Convention, which of course kicks off on Monday, our exclusive coverage here on the Sean Hannity Show.
+All right, as we continue, we're in Cleveland today at the Republican National Convention, which, of course, kicks off on Monday, our exclusive coverage here on the Sean Hannity show.

 How are you, sir?

-I'm doing great, and uh I've heard the same reports.
+And I've heard the same reports.

-But uh Mike would be Mike and I talked earlier today, and he would be a great choice, and we both agreed that either one of us would be very happy supporting the other.
+And we both agreed that either one of us would be very happy supporting the other.

 You know, that's pretty good.

-Uh somebody told me that knows Mike Pence that he, in a private conversation, once described himself as a as sort of Ronald Reagan uh Jack Camp, Newt Gingrich style Republican, so that's kind of flattering, right?
+Somebody told me that knows Mike Pence that he, in a private conversation, once described himself as sort of Ronald Reagan, Jack Kemp, Newt Gingrich-style Republican.

-Well, it is flattering, and actually he and I did a uh conference at the American Enterprise Institute way back, I think, in two thousand seven on the future of conservatism, and he started by using that phrase.
+And actually, he and I did a conference at the American Enterprise Institute way back, I think, in 2007 on the future of conservatism.

-He said, Look, I'm a Reagan Kemp Gingrich conservative, and then we went from there talking about ideas and reform and solutions.
+And then we went from there talking about ideas and reform and solutions.

-So, you know, we've always had a very, very good relationship, and he's always been uh a very solid guy.
+So, you know, we've always had a very, very good relationship.

-Callista's known him since he was a freshman because he was the clerk of the House Agriculture Committee, and he served on the agriculture committee, so they actually formed a relationship many years ago, and uh he's just a very, very nice man.
+Callista's known him since he was a freshman because she was the clerk of the House Agriculture Committee.

 It ended up going on close to three hours.

-Can you bring us inside the room as much as you can without revealing things that you shouldn't and and tell us what happened?
+Can you bring us inside the room as much as you can without revealing things that you shouldn't and tell us what happened?

 Well, I mean, first of all, we had a remarkably positive and friendly meeting.

-Um he's not the same person in a business meeting that he is on stage.
+He's not the same person in a business meeting that he is on stage.

-Um but when you're sitting down with him just chatting, he's very relaxed.
+But when you're sitting down with him just chatting, he's very relaxed.

 He listens very, very well.

-Uh he he focuses on whatever the point is at that moment.
+He focuses on whatever the point is at that moment.

-Um, you know, can we find a way to to go into those kind of neighborhoods that are you know desperate and and hopeless and neglected and have been offered nothing but words from the president and the Democratic Party, and and really begin to offer hope in a way that might be both would be both good for America but also might be very, very exciting and changed the whole dynamic of the campaign.
+You know, can we find a way to go into those kind of neighborhoods that are desperate and hopeless and neglected and have been offered nothing but words from the president and the Democratic Party and really begin to offer hope in a way that might be both would be both good for America, but also might be very, very exciting and change the whole dynamic of the campaign.

-I had the honor, I watched history unfold before my eyes the night you were elected speaker.
+I watched history unfold before my eyes the night you were elected speaker.

-You gave us a surplus, you gave us welfare reform.
+You gave us welfare reform.

-Um I look at Trump's agenda as very bold and innovative.
+I look at Trump's agenda as very bold and innovative.

 I don't care if it's his trade policies, which is we need to negotiate better trade deals, that American workers are getting screwed.

-Uh I love his push for energy independence, which he wants to do in a year or two.
+I love his push for energy independence, which he wants to do in a year or two.

 Jeb Bush was on TV the other day saying he's never going to build that wall.